SauAyan/Real_time_lane_detection/README.md

 # Real Time Lane Detection

 ## Overview
-Lane detection is one of the most crucial technique of ADAS and has received significant attention recently.
-In this project, we achived lane detection with real time by numpy and multi-thread.
+Lane detection is an important element of self Driving Cars.
+This project focuses on real time lane detection

 ## Dependencies
 * Python